jaspervdj/hakyll/examples/hakyll/tutorial.markdown

 We're going to discuss a small brochure site to start with.
-You can find all code and files necessary to build this site [right here](/examples/brochure.zip) -- feel free to look to them as we go trough the tutorial.
+You can find all code and files necessary to build this site [right here](/examples/brochure.zip) -- feel free to look at them as we go trough the tutorial, in fact, it might be very learnful to have a closer look at the files as we discuss them.
 There's a number of files we will use:

     about.rst            A simple page written in RST format code.lhs             Another page with some code (which can be highlighted)